QDFormer: Towards Robust Audiovisual Segmentation in Complex Environments with Quantization-based Semantic Decomposition: Experiments

 \subsection{Main Results}

-\textbf{Quantitative comparison on AVS-Object.} Our method outperforms the previous state-of-the-art (SOTA) method AVSegFormer \citep{gao2023avsegformer} by 0.6 and 5.4 of $\mathcal{J}\&\mathcal{F}$ score on AVS-Object-Single and AVS-Object-Multi datasets respectively (with ResNet-50 backbone).
+\textbf{Quantitative comparison on AVS-Object.} We compare our method with existing AVS methods with CNN and transformer backbones.
+Without loss of generality, we adopt RestNet-50 and the small Swin-Tiny backbone, and provide results of larger backbones in the Appendix.
+Note that PVT-v2-Base is much larger than Swin-Tiny.
+Our method outperforms the previous state-of-the-art (SOTA) method AVSegFormer \citep{gao2023avsegformer} and CATR \cite{li2023catr} by 5.4 and 2.2 of $\mathcal{J}\&\mathcal{F}$ score on AVS-Object-Multi datasets respectively (with ResNet-50 backbone).
+The promising $\mathcal{F}$ score achieved by CATR can be attributed to its additional incorporation of atrous spatial pyramid pooling \cite{chen2017deeplab}, a feature that can be seamlessly integrated into our method as well.
 We notice that the improvement on the multi-source setting is much larger than the single-source setting.
 This is because single-source audios contain simple and disentangled semantics and can be easily aligned with visual features while, for multi-source audios, the complex semantic space makes the alignment to visual contents much more difficult.

 \textbf{Quantitative comparison on AVS-Semantic.} Compared to the AVS-Object task, our method demonstrates greater improvement in the AVS-Semantic task.
 As shown in the \cref{tab:avs}, our method eclipses the previous SOTA AVSS method AOT \citep{yang2021associating} by a remarkable 21.2 mIoU with ResNet-50 backbone.
 The improvement in the AVSS task can be attributed to several factors.
 First, the task itself involves the semantic prediction of sound sources.
 However, due to mixed audio signals, aligning visual content accurately becomes challenging, leading to difficulties in classification.
-Secondly, the number of sound sources and categories of AVS-Semantic dataset are larger than AVS-Object, which will result in a larger complex semantic space.
+Secondly, the number of sound sources and categories of AVS-Semantic are larger than AVS-Object, which will result in a larger semantic space.
 When the mixed semantics are not decomposed, the network struggles to handle the numerous mixed semantics effectively.
 Thirdly, in the AVS-Semantic dataset, sound event changes occur more frequently.
 As a result, a more robust frame-level audiovisual correspondence is required.
 Our proposed global-to-local distilling mechanism addresses this challenge by enhancing the capture of local semantic information, enabling accurate object segmentation.